 Sparkling Cyanide – 1988 – When a socialite dies drinking cyanide-laced champagne, it's initially believed to be suicide.
 That changes when her husband gets a note saying she was murdered.
+This one features one of Agatha Christie's less-popular sleuths, Colonel Race.
 Stream it HERE.

 Sparkling Cyanide – 2003 – This modern update moves the story to London and brings in MI-5 agents.
 Though it's a much less faithful adaptation, it does include an appearance by Susan Hampshire (Monarch of the Glen).
 Stream it HERE.

 Murder with Mirrors – 1985 – When a woman suspects someone is trying to poison her, she sends for her old friend Miss Marple.
 This adaptation stars Helen Hayes as Marple and Bette Davis as her friend.
 It would be Hayes' last film.
 Stream it HERE.